 I took a day trip (flight from Sabah to Sandakan) to see the Sepilok Rehabilitation centre.
 It was quite a pricey trip, and we only saw one or two organutans.
 I'd suggest skipping that if you're short on budget.

 Again, this was a few years back, but my best suggestion would be to head to the Shangri La (You don't have to stay there, just check pricing for the day trip).

-Enjoy the trip!
-11 months ago
+Enjoy the trip! about 1 year ago